KazWolfe/XIVDeck/README.md

 To install the Stream Deck plugin, simply open the `XIVDeck.streamDeckPlugin` file.
 The Elgato Stream Deck software will take care of all installation steps.

-To install the FFXIV plugin, simply enable the Dalamud Testing repository in your local installation and install the `XIVDeck Game Plugin`.
+To install the FFXIV plugin, simply add it through the Dalamud Plugin Installer.
+Note that testing versions are also available (and may at times be the only live version), but this requires you to enable Dalamud Testing in your Settings.

 ### Building the Plugin